Before we begin, here is some general terminology that is important for understanding this article.

 Carrier | A carrier (telecom company, mobile network operator (MNO), aggregator etc) who offers routes to/from the Public Switched Telephone Network (PSTN).
 E.g. AT&T, Verizon |

-This documentation is intended for Carriers and BYOC Users, and Network Providers as defined above.
+This documentation is intended for Carriers, and BYOC entities, and Independent entities as defined above.

 Somleng is an Open Source, white-labeled, Cloud Communications Platform as a Service (CPaaS), and Telco-as-a-Service (TaaS) featuring programmable voice and SMS.

-Below is an overview of the steps required to configure programmable voice via Amazon Chime:
+Below is an overview of the steps required to complete this tutorial:

 Perform the following steps: